joeriks/VanillaViews/README.md

 **tl;dr; if you are good at C#, and like things like DRY, refactoring and TDD.
 And if you usually get ready made HTML to work with.
 Then I think you will be more productive with pure C# (creating HTML strings) than with Razor.**

+"So why use Razor at all?
+Content should come from content mgnt.
+And HTML structures should be components, where C# shines"

 Mixing languages is always a source of possible friction, Microsoft did a great work creating the Razor View Engine.
 But I think it sometimes add more problems than it solves.
 An initial assumption is that we need to keep HTML files separate from our C# code.
 Because (at least I think this is the reason) we like HTML-designers to handle the HTML files in a project.
 However -